 A kitchen garden is a wonderful addition to your yard that is both beautiful and practical.
-Crafting one of these gardens is a wonderful way to keep your kitchen in fresh nutrience dense veggies.
+Crafting one of these gardens is a wonderful way to keep your kitchen in fresh nutrient-dense veggies.

 Pin for later!

-There are two type of kitchen gardens, the first one is grown in your kitchen in a window or small pots on your counter.
-The second type is the one we are going to be talking about in this post.
+There are two types of kitchen gardens, the first one is grown in your kitchen in a window or small pots on your counter.

-A kitchen garden is a concept that has been around for a very long time, in France, they have been known as a Potager garden.
+The history of this garden is a concept that has been around for a very long time, in France, they have been known as a Potager garden.
 American colonists brought the concept of the kitchen garden with them and for many years the kitchen garden was a part of homes.
-During WW2 these beautiful kitchen gardens were replaced by victory gardens when the need to grow a large amount of food in a relatively small garden plot.
+During WW2 these beautiful kitchen gardens were replaced by victory gardens when they need to grow a large amount of food in a relatively small garden plot.

-A kitchen garden is a designed space, with symmetrical beds organized and planted in an aesthetically pleasing way.
-Translation a kitchen garden is meant to be both practical and pretty at the same time.
-Typically a kitchen garden is grown for fresh eating instead of preserving.
+A kitchen garden is normally a designed space, with symmetrical beds organized and planted in an aesthetically pleasing way.
+Translation a kitchen garden is meant to be both practical and beautiful at the same time.
+Typically a it is grown for fresh eating instead of preserving.

 What Are The Advantages Of Having A Kitchen Garden?

-- A kitchen garden is astetically pleasing often grown to compliment the arcitecture of your home.
+- It is aesthetically pleasing often grown to complement the architecture of your home.